tonysm/jekyll.tonysm.com/hotwire-and-laravel.markdown

 ## Hotwire & Laravel

 The [Turbo Laravel](https://github.com/tonysm/turbo-laravel) package is pretty much done.
-I haven't tagged v1 yet because I'm waiting on the [Turbo.js](https://turbo.hotwire.dev/) library to get stable as well, although I can't seen anything changing that would force me to change a lot (the integration surface of the backend and itself Turbo.js is really small).
+I haven't tagged v1 yet because I'm waiting on the [Turbo.js](https://turbo.hotwire.dev/) library to get stable as well, although I can't seen anything changing that would force me to change a lot (the integration surface of the backend and Turbo.js is really small).

 I thought of writing a longer version of an introduction to the package itself (some kind of Getting Started), but I think that both the [Turbo Handbook](https://turbo.hotwire.dev/handbook/introduction) and the [Turbo Laravel documentation](https://github.com/tonysm/turbo-laravel/tree/main/docs) really covers a lot of what is possible.
 So, for now, I'll just reference them.